 Comfort

-In personal or emotional contexts, euphemisms can offer comfort by framing a situation in less offensive, and more gentle words.
+In personal or emotional contexts, this device can offer comfort by framing a situation in less offensive, and more gentle words.
 This might be needed in sensitive conversations about illness, loss, or personal changes.

 Rhetoric